Where To Go in Belize? A Beautiful Paradise in the Caribbean

 Especially during a shorter stay, it’s important not to waste too much time on travel.
 That’s why Caye Caulker (pronounced “Key Caulker”) was the perfect choice for us.
 The good news for you is that if you’re wondering where to travel in Belize and arrive at the international airport in Belize City, you can easily reach the ferry terminal!
 From there, it’s only a 45-minute boat ride to Caye Caulker.

 We decided to take a day trip from Caye Caulker to San Pedro.
 If you want to learn more about it, feel free to read our Belize Travel Guide.
+If you are looking for a beautiful destination in the Caribbean, our Caye Caulker Travel Guide is your perfect choice.

 GOOD TO KNOW